railtonjamesl-collab/DataScienceFanClub/Report/1. Introduction/Introduction.md

 Our chosen models include a Random Forest, XGboost, logistic regression, K Nearest Neighbours and SVM.
 We aim to explore how these models perform according to our chosen performance metric AUC.

-For each model, we will train it on the training set and test it on the validation set to determine which combination of features produced the highest AUC value.
-Then, that specific feature selection will be used to train on the entire training set before finally testing on the test set.
+For each model, we will train it on the training set and test it on the validation set to determine which combination of years produced the highest AUC value.
+Then, that specific combination will be used to train on the entire training set before finally testing on the test set.

 **Our motivation**